gcmt/vessel.nvim/README.md

 - `:Marks` to open up a nicely formatted window with all defined `[a-z][A-Z]` marks
 - `:Jumps` to open up a window with the jump list
+- `:Buffers` to open up a window with the buffer list

 **Commands are not automatically created**, so in order to create them you need to call the usual `setup` function and set the `create_commands` option.
 As you can see below, you can even change their default names if you wish to do so.
 If you prefer using mappings instead, skip ahead to the next section.